 ECA has been active in this domain since its establishment, first in the framework of the JAA and now within EASA.
 In the former JAA days, ECA pilots worked to ensure that JAR FCL reflected the pilots’ requirements.
 During the development of the new FCL rules, the Agency invited a selection of ECA pilots to participate in working groups to effectively transpose JAR-FCL.
-These working groups contributed to the draft Notice of Proposed Amendments (NPA) and the Comment Response Document (CRD).
-The EASA process finished on 26 August 2010 with the publication of its Opinion 2010/04.
-The next step was the comitology procedure in the European Institutions and once formally adopted in Brussels, the EASA Part-FCL entered into force on 8 April 2012 as Commission Regulation 1178/2011.There were possibilities for opt-outs on several parts of the legislation and most Member States have taken this option.
+The EASA Part-FCL entered into force on 8 April 2012 as Commission Regulation 1178/2011.There were possibilities for opt-outs on several parts of the legislation and most Member States have taken this option.
 Under the new rules, EASA Member States continue to issue licences, ratings and certificates, and it is the national authorities that should be addressed with questions regarding licences, ratings and certificates.

 Obtaining a license is a big responsibility.
 ECA's aim is to ensure that the standard of initial and recurrent training are always sufficient to ensure the safety and the security of the flights.
-This is particularly true for new developments, such as the Multi-crew Pilot License (MPL) which risks undermining flight safety if not properly implemented and monitored.
+This is particularly true for some developments, such as the Multi-crew Pilot License (MPL) which, if not properly implemented and monitored, risks undermining flight safety.